Party Bus Rentals in San Bernardino

 How does this website work?

 PartyBuses.net helps you compare bus rental options; it is not the bus company and does not rent, own, or operate vehicles.
-When you submit the quote form, your trip details go through a booking company so you can review pricing and available vehicles for your date.
-You compare the options and book through the process shown with your quote.
+When you submit the quote form, trip details continue through a booking company so you can review pricing and vehicle information for the date.
+You can then decide whether to complete a booking through the process shown with the quote.

 How much does a party bus cost in San Bernardino?

-San Bernardino party bus and charter bus rental prices vary based on vehicle type, your event date, and total hours.
-Current market ranges: Sprinter limos (14 passengers) typically run $170–$340/hour; small party buses (15–20 passengers) run $200–$380/hour; mid-size party buses (20–30 passengers) run $240–$415/hour; large party buses and minibuses (35–50 passengers) run $290–$490/hour; and full-size charter buses (40–56 passengers) run $150–$300/hour or $1,100–$2,500 for a full day.
-Festival weekends at Glen Helen Amphitheatre and prom season in April and May push those ranges higher with reduced inventory.
+San Bernardino party bus and charter bus rental prices vary based on vehicle type, event date, and total hours.
+Planning ranges: Sprinter limos (14 passengers) typically run $170–$340/hour; small party buses (15–20 passengers) run $200–$380/hour; mid-size party buses (20–30 passengers) run $240–$415/hour; large party buses and minibuses (35–50 passengers) run $290–$490/hour; and full-size charter buses (40–56 passengers) run $150–$300/hour or $1,100–$2,500 for a full day.

 What's the difference between a party bus and a charter bus?